selfridgeoya/Threat-Hunt-The-Broker/README.md

 When you’re ready, we can move to SECTION 6: LATERAL MOVEMENT, and we’ll structure it the same way (flag-by-flag).

-🔁 SECTION 6: LATERAL MOVEMENT [Advanced]
+## 🔁 SECTION 6: LATERAL MOVEMENT

+One host wasn't enough.
+The attacker moved through the environment, and not every method worked the first time.
+Track the path they took, the tools they tried, the accounts they used, and the order they moved.

 Objective

 After persistence was established, determine: